Interested in learning about African American Activism in London?

 Whilst some of the buildings visited by these individuals do not remain, it is impossible to deny that we walk past important Black history sites on a daily basis, without realising the impact these men and women had on British society.

-I can organise tours for school groups, university courses, and private organisations – just ask!
+I can organise tours for school groups, university courses, and private organisations – both in-person and virtual, just ask!

 Any questions?
 Contact me at firstname.lastname@example.org, and if you want to learn more about this topic, please visit my website dedicated to my research.